sphinx-doc/sphinx/doc/usage/extensions/autodoc.rst

 .. confval:: autodoc_class_signature

-   This value selects how the signautre will be displayed for the class defined by :rst:dir:`autoclass` directive.
+   This value selects how the signature will be displayed for the class defined by :rst:dir:`autoclass` directive.
 The possible values are:

    ``"mixed"``